Scolx/scolx-math/QWEN.md

 ## Current Status

-The project has a basic working implementation with:
+The project has a comprehensive working implementation with:
 - Integration with step-by-step explanations
+- Differentiation, equation solving, and expression simplification
+- Limits and series expansion (both plain text and LaTeX)
-- FastAPI web interface
+- FastAPI web interface with comprehensive validation
-- Basic test coverage
+- Complete test coverage for all operations (API, LaTeX, and smoke tests)
 - Proper project structure with modular components
 - Code quality tools (black, ruff) configured
+- Safe expression parsing with whitelisted functions and constants
+- Optional SymEngine acceleration for faster computations
+- Support for both plain text and LaTeX mathematical expressions
+- Detailed step-by-step explanations for all supported operations